 In November 2016, the Compensation Committee engaged Towers Watson to provide market benchmarking analysis and data for Executive Chairman, Chief Executive Officer and Chief Executive Officer direct report roles.
 The engagement also included market benchmarking data for long-term incentive plans.
-For 2018 executive compensation planning, our peer group remained the same as fiscal 2017, which consisted of the following companies
+For 2019 executive compensation planning, our fiscal 2018 peer group was revised slightly as we removed Bemis Company, Inc., The Clorox Company, and Greif, Inc. and replaced them with Amcor plc, Mondi plc, and DS Smith plc, which resulted in our fiscal 2019 peer group consisting of the following companies: